noxthot/ss22_julia_workshop/pages/datascience/dataframes.md

 ## Working with real data

 To get things more exciting, let us take a look at real data.
-[Stack Overflow](www.stackoverflow.com) provides [annual developer surveys](https://insights.stackoverflow.com/survey/).
+[Stack Overflow](https://www.stackoverflow.com) provides [annual developer surveys](https://insights.stackoverflow.com/survey/).
 We will have a look at the latest available data set from [2021](https://info.stackoverflowsolutions.com/rs/719-EMH-566/images/stack-overflow-developer-survey-2021.zip).
 Please download this file and extract it into your workspace.
-Note that beside that actual data there is also a file which describes the contents of the dataset.
+Note that besides the actual data there is also a file which describes the contents of the dataset.

-The file's name is `survey_results_public.csv` and the extension indicates that the file format is a [comma-seperated values](https://en.wikipedia.org/wiki/Comma-separated_values) file.
-Thus we need a package that is able to handle CSV-files.
+The filename is `survey_results_public.csv` and the extension indicates that the file format is a [comma-seperated values](https://en.wikipedia.org/wiki/Comma-separated_values) file.
+Thus, we need a package that is able to handle CSV-files.
 Luckily there is [CSV.jl](https://csv.juliadata.org/stable/) which makes it easy to load a file into a `DataFrame`.
 All we need to do is add and load `CSV` and read the data by using `DataFrame` as sink (second argument).
 Sink?
 How do we even know that such a thing exists?
 It is always good to consult the manual first:
 ```julia-repl
 pkg> add CSV
 [..]